Illinois’s Disappearing Soil

 State erosion control efforts

-Traditionally, federal authorities have (with the conspicuous exception of erosion control programs) left farmland preservation in the hands of state and local governments.
+Traditionally, federal authorities have left farmland preservation in the hands of state and local governments.
 Illinois has had an "agriculture district" act since 1979 which allows cooperating landowners some protections against development.
 The Illinois Department of Agriculture, with the soil and water conservation districts, has a state sediment control program drafted in response to the USEPA's "208" directive that offers technical assistance and some state cost-sharing funds for the installation of erosion prevention improvements.
 John Block, Illinois’s agriculture director under Gov. James R. Thompson until 1980, is an advocate of farmland preservation.
 Block set up a new division of natural resources in his department to oversee efforts in the field, and in May even took time from a busy schedule as the new U.S. secretary of agriculture to endorse "Clean Streams Month" in Illinois.
 Most significant of all, Gov. Thompson in July 1980, issued Executive Order No. 4 in which he pledged the state "to protect . . . the State's prime agricultural land from irreversible conversion to uses which result in its loss as an environmental or essential food resource."
 The order requires executive departments to analyze the impact on farmland conversion of their policies and "mitigate" them as much as possible.

 But it will take more than memos to reverse land use—and abuse—trends of decades' duration.
 Both state and federal erosion control cost-sharing programs are underfunded, for example.
 (One Illinois ag department official estimates the state's program alone is short $11 million this year.)
 The erosion control program is essentially voluntary, and the agriculture districts law lacks muscle, or (a larger failure in some eyes) incentives.
 Farmers remain jealous of ownership prerogatives and oppose mandatory controls of any type, and they and developers resist restraints on the sale and conversion of land.
 Even within the state bureaucracy, commitment to this new ethic is not yet universal, in spite of the governor's directive; in May the Illinois Department of Conservation (IDOC) testified against a bill that would have protected agricultural districts from eminent domain appropriation, presumably because IDOC wants to build a state park on farmland in Stephenson County.